lambdamikel/Talker-80/README.md

 # Talker/80

-## A Modern Voice Synthesizer for the TRS-80 Model 1
+## A Modern Voice Synthesizer for the TRS-80 Model 1, Model 3, and Model 4
 ### New Dimensions in Voice Synthesis for the Iconic "Trinity" Computer from 1977

 ![TRS-80 Model 1 with Talker/80](images/DSC09771.JPG)

 ## News

- - 5/5/2020: Talker/80 is now available!
+ - 5/5/2020: Talker/80 for the Model 1 is available!
  - 5/6/2020: The first three Talker/80's have been sold!
  - 5/7/2020: [Hackster posted the Talker/80 story.](https://www.hackster.io/news/michael-wessel-s-talker-80-brings-back-the-classic-trs-80-voice-synthesizer-add-on-bfe66999ac29)